Rabbittoly/wordpress/README.md

 # WordPress Docker Deployment

 This repository contains everything you need to deploy WordPress with Docker, Nginx, Traefik for SSL, and Cloudflare integration on a VPS.
+You can use this as a template for client sites with quick and easy installation.

 ## Features